Discounts if you are on a low income (Council Tax Reduction)

-This is a means tested scheme available to people who are liable for paying Council Tax.
+Council Tax Reduction is available to both homeowners and tenants in all Council Tax bands.
 The amount of Council Tax Reduction you will get depends on the amount of Council Tax you have to pay, the amount of money you have coming in and the number of people in your household.
-If your savings and investments are more than £16,000 you will not be entitled to Council Tax Reduction unless you are in receipt of Guarantee Credit.
+Council Tax Reduction can reduce your Council Tax bill to zero, although you will still need to pay your Water and Wastewater charges.
+If your savings and investments are more than £16,000, you will not be entitled to Council Tax Reduction unless you are in receipt of Guarantee Credit.

-If you don't qualify for Council Tax Reduction but have a second adult over the age of 18 living with you who is not your partner and is on low income, you can apply for a Second Adult Rebate.
-Second Adult Rebate can only be awarded if the other adult is over the age of 18:
+You can apply for Council Tax Reduction online.
+If you don't qualify for the Council Tax Reduction but have a second adult over the age of 18 living with you who is not your partner and is on a low income,you can apply for a Second Adult Rebate.

 All the evidence we need to support your claim can be submitted electronically, either when you apply or afterwards using our online form.
 We may ask to see original documents if we need them.